Reinhardjs/clean-cqrs-go/README.md

 ```
 go run command-service/cmd/main.go
 ```
+Then open `localhost:8080` on your browser

 To run `query-service`
 ```
 go run query-service/cmd/main.go
 ```
+Then open `localhost:8080` on your browser

 ### Runing all in one using docker compoes (merged port with nginx reverse proxy)